(Editors Note: Click graphs to enlarge)

 - view our YouTube video series Greener on the Other Side: Climate Alarmism—Facts, Not Fear, in which we interview over 30 world-class scholars in this field, and share them with friends through social media;

 - show our new documentary Where the Grass Is Greener: Biblical Stewardship vs. Climate Alarmism to friends and at your church;

 - read and sign our Open Letter on Climate Change and send copies of it to your elected representatives at local, state, and federal levels;

 - subscribe to our email newsletter to stay informed on new developments and how you can let elected officials know what you think on these issues;

 - follow and ‘Like’ us on Facebook; and

 - visit EarthRisingBlog.com, our blog specifically geared toward Millennials.

-This article was delivered as a lecture sponsored by International Student Ministries at The Pennsylvania State University March 25, 2016, and was modified for publication on World Commerce Report.
+This article was delivered as a lecture sponsored by International Student Ministries at The Pennsylvania State University March 25, 2016, and was modified for publication in World Commerce Review, June 2016.